 - Apply Lightly – Too much cleaner, even the right cleaner, is not good for your doors.
 Spray the cleaner directly onto a clean rag, not on the cabinet itself.
 Apply more cleaning spray as needed, just not so much that it’s dripping off the rag.

 - Wipe and Scrub – Cleaning cabinet doors should be done systematically.
 Start at the top and work your way down ensuring you reach every bit of surface on the door.
 If there are places that require scrubbing or are hard to clean with a rag (like the hinges) use an old toothbrush.

 - Final Rinse – Once all the cabinet doors have been tackled with cleaner, rub them down again with clean water.
 This helps to remove any lingering dirt as well as residue from the cleaner.

 - Final Dry – The last step is to wipe all the cabinet doors down with a clean, dry cloth, preferably microfiber.
 Leaving water on the doors can cause the finish to crack or bubble.

 As you’re cleaning the doors, take note of what kind of condition they’re in both before and after you clean them.
 Over time, cabinet doors get scratched, stained, weathered, and worn out.
 And no matter how much elbow grease you apply, these imperfections can’t be cleaned out.
 At a certain point, you need to consider whether replacing your current doors makes more sense than trying to restore them.

 The team at CabinetDoors.com makes replacement easy.
-We custom-cut your new doors to fit your existing cabinets perfectly, and all our doors are made of premium woods in leading styles.
+We custom-cut your new doors to fit your existing cabinets perfectly, and all our doors are made of premium wood.
 Whenever you’re ready to learn more, please contact us.